zhimin-z/EvalEng/support_degree/stage 6/opencompass.md

 ## Overall Assessment

-OpenCompass scores 5/12 on Stage 6 (COMMUNICATE).
+OpenCompass scores 5/12 on Stage 6 (SHIP).
 While it handles basic artifact storage through its work directory structure and preserves evaluation configurations, it lacks the advanced features needed for enterprise-grade evaluation management.
 The framework would benefit significantly from:

 - A structured artifact management system with querying capabilities
 - Automated reproducibility tracking (git, dependencies, environment)